Installing PHP 7.2 with pthreads on CentOS 6

 ./buildconf --force command creates a new configure script that tells PHP how to bundle the pthreads extension.

-If you receive the following error, something didn't work out with your autoconf 2.64 installation and you should scroll up and do that part again.
+If you receive the following error, something didn't work out with your autoconf 2.69 installation; scroll up and do that part again.

 Forcing buildconf Removing configure caches buildconf: checking installation... buildconf: autoconf version 2.63 found.
 You need autoconf version 2.64 or newer installed to build PHP from Git. make: *** [buildmk.stamp] Error 1